zaaack/Fable/docs/source/docs/compiling.md

 npm install --save fable-core
 ```

-If targeting the browser and using AMD instead, you can load Fable's core lib with
+If targeting the browser and using AMD instead (`--module amd`), you can load Fable's core lib with
 [require.js](http://requirejs.org) as follows:

 ```html